AggregativeBootstrap#

 ValueError

-If the provided quantifier is not an aggregative quantifier.
+If the wrapped quantifier is not an aggregative quantifier.

 get_metadata_routing()[source]#